+he saw fit.
 Judges 17:6

 Judges covers the chaotic time in Israel's history between Joshua's death and the beginning of an organized government under King Saul, a period of about 340 years.
 God intended the nation to be governed by Him alone, with priests as administrators.
 He promised the people great blessings if they would only trust and obey Him.
-He also warned them that if they turned away from Him and worshiped false gods, He would ... bring a nation against thee from far, from the end of the earth, as swift as the eagle flieth...
+He also warned them that if they turned away from Him and worshiped false gods, He would ... bring a nation against you from far away, from the ends of the earth, like an eagle swooping down ...
 (Deuteronomy 28:49).
 That's exactly what happened when Israel repeatedly turned to false idols.
 Other nations invaded - just as God had promised.
 This was intended as discipline, to teach the Israelites to trust God alone, but the people sank deeper and deeper into sin.
 God is just and will punish sin, but He is also a God of grace and mercy.
 The 12 judges were actually military leaders whom God raised up to deliver His people from their enemies.
 Among them were Samson and Gideon, two of the Bible's best-known heroic figures.
 This cycle of sin-punishment-repentance-deliverance occurred seven times.
 The deliverance was always temporary, and even some of the judges were sinful.
 The lesson to be learned is that whenever people attempt to go their own way without God's guidance, disaster will follow.